 The best ideas come from brainstorming or bouncing ideas off members of your team, which has become increasingly harder to do that in the virtual workspace.
 Community hubs and group chats not only help to foster collaboration in your own teams but also across departments.
 Oak’s communal areas help to replicate collaboration spaces.

 The dynamic of the workforce has evolved significantly over the past two years.
 The workplace is an increasingly fluid concept.
-16% of the world’s companies are now 100% remote and 63% of companies are already adopting hybrid approaches.
-It is absolutely essential for companies to equip the workforce with engagement tools.
+74% are using or plan to use a hybrid working model.
+It is absolutely essential for companies to equip the workforce to succeed .

 Want to build a business case for an employee engagement app?
 Read our guide to the ROI of an Employee Engagement App